GSA/catalog.data.gov/README.md

 the code is executed.
 If you are testing a harvest process (gather/fetch/run), try turning off the command to start in the background in the `ckan/docker-entrypoint.d/10-setup-harvest.sh`.
-Then, run the relevant command manually (`make harvest-fetch-queue`) after startup.
+Then, run the relevant command manually (`make harvest fetch-queue`) after startup.

 ## SAML2